 By Carista Luminare, Ph.D.

-All human beings have the same core needs, whether we’re infants or adults.
+All human beings have similar core needs, whether we’re infants or adults.
 Some of the most important needs include care and attention from another person, the feeling of being deeply connected, and being a priority to someone else.
 The great gift of being in relationship is having these needs fulfilled.

 But many people are frustrated in their romantic relationship because they aren’t getting these basic needs met, and they don’t know what to do to change the situation.